MorganGellert/distributed_MIS/index.rst

 The Intuition
 +++++++++++++

-1. A node will are likely two be marked in one of two cases:
+1. A node will are likely to be marked in one of two cases:

     a.
 The node has a high *desire-level* and all of its neighbors have low *desire-level*.
     b.
 The node has a low *desire-level* and one of its neighbors have high *desire-level*